Skip to content

 Families are facing a complex legal system without a guarantee of due process.

-$100/mo over a year delivers trusted and compassionate legal guidance to 12 immigrants, giving them clarity and hope.
+$100/mo over a year delivers trusted and compassionate legal guidance to 12 immigrants, giving them clarity and hope in a complex system.

 world-relief-dismantled-support-pathways